 This has important implications for apologetics and evangelism.
 For one thing, Christ alone and Grace alone means we must believe in Revelation alone.
 The direction of travel is always down from on high.
 The Gospel is not a good idea instead it is proclamation of things that have already taken place.

 Yet this does not make us reductionistic.
-No, from Christ we can reason truly and understand the wealth of God's revelation in all the universe (even if we adopt views on creation at odds with the scientific majority).
+No, from Christ we can reason truly and understand the wealth of God's revelation in all the universe.
 But actually all worldviews are religious - even the materialist ones.
 And all modes of enquiry follow a theological method: faith seeking understanding.

 In all things we must realise that the God with Whom we deal is never an abstract deity but always the very concrete Jesus with His Father and Spirit - He is always and at all times irreducibly the God of the Gospel.
 And His being is unfolded and expressed precisely in the gospel economy.